sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

 | 0.1 | 02/18/2020 | Yong Zhao, Joe Leveque |      Initial version      |

 # About this Manual
-This document provides the design and implementation of monitoring and auto-mitigating the unhealthy of docker containers in SONiC.
+This document presents the design and implementation of feature to monitor and auto-mitigate the unhealthy of docker containers in SONiC.

 # Scope
-This document describes the high level design of the feature to monitor and auto-mitigate the unhealthy of docker containers.
+This document describes the high level design of feature to monitor and auto-mitigate the unhealthy of docker containers.

 # Definitions/Abbreviation